shopkeep/deis/docs/using_deis/using_dockerfiles.rst

 :title: Deploying with Dockerfiles on Deis
 :description: How to deploy applications on Deis using Dockerfiles

-.. _using-dockerfiles:
+.. _using_dockerfiles:

 Using Dockerfiles
 =================

 Deis supports deploying applications via Dockerfiles.
 A `Dockerfile`_ automates the steps for crafting a `Docker Image`_.
 Dockerfiles are incredibly powerful but require some extra work to define your exact application runtime environment.

 Prepare an Application
 ----------------------

 If you do not have an existing application, you can clone an example application that demonstrates the Dockerfile workflow.

 .. code-block:: console